The 26th Asian Junior Individual Championships, which were held at Macau, China from 26 - 30 June, have come to a successful conclusion on Sunday.

 “Congratulations to all the winners and the member nations.
-I would also like to thank Jordan Squash Federation, who made the Championships all the success and a wonderful memory for all the participants.
+I would also like to thank Macau Squash Association, who made the Championships all the success and a wonderful memory for all the participants.
 Thanks should also be extended to all the officials, referees and the parents,” said Mr. David Mui MH, JP, the ASF’s President.

 Silver - Neel Joshi (India)